Main Content

 Data Types: double

-Radius at the broad opening of the cones, specified as either of the following:
+Radius at the broad opening of the cones, specified as one of the following options:

 • Positive scalar in meters: This creates two cones with the same broad radius.